GreenBlackSky/celery-abc/README.md

 ## When not to use it?
 * If you want to create statefull microservices - you still can use `celery-abc`, if only for comunication.
 But there may be other solutions.
 * If you want to create complex system of classes.
 OOP is cool, but multiple and chaind inheritance are not supported at the moment.
+* Method signature can't have `*args` and `**kwargs` in it.
+It is totally fine to pass argumetns this way, but capturing them is not supported yet.

 ## Interesting stuff